History of Brazil: Coffee plantations

 Coffee was Brazil's major export crop during the 1800s.
-Grown on large-scale plantations in the São Paulo area.
+It was grown on large-scale plantations in the São Paulo area.
 The Zona da Mata Mineira district grew 90% of the coffee in the Minas Gerais region during the 1880s and 70% during the 1920s.
 Most of the workers were black men, including both slaves and free men but an increasing number were Italian, Spanish and Japanese immigrants.
 While railway lines were built to haul the coffee beans to market, they also provided essential internal transportation for both freight and passengers, as well as providing work opportunities for a large skilled labour force.
 By the early 20th century, coffee accounted for 16% of Brazil's gross national product, and three-quarters of its export earnings.

 The growers and exporters played major roles in politics; however, historians debate whether or not they were the most powerful actors in the political system.

 Before the 1960s, historians generally ignored the coffee industry.
 Coffee was not a major industry in the colonial period.
 In any one particular locality, the coffee industry flourished for a few decades and then moved on as the soil lost its fertility; therefore it was not deeply embedded in the history of any one locality.
 After independence, coffee plantations were associated with slavery, underdevelopment, and a political oligarchy, and not the modern development of state and society.
 Historians now recognize the importance of the industry, and there is a flourishing scholarly literature.

 Rubber

 The rubber boom in the Amazon in the 1880s–1910s radically reshaped the Amazonian economy.
-For example, the remote jungle village of Manaus became a large and wealthy city The rubber boom had other major long-term effects: much of the land became controlled by large land and plantation owners; trading networks were built throughout the Amazon basin; barter became a major form of exchange; and native peoples often were displaced.
+For example, the remote jungle village of Manaus became a large and wealthy city.
+The rubber boom had other major long-term effects: much of the land became controlled by large land and plantation owners; trading networks were built throughout the Amazon basin; barter became a major form of exchange; and native peoples often were displaced.
 The boom firmly established the influence of the state throughout the region.
 The boom ended abruptly in the 1920s, and income levels in these areas returned to those of the 1870s.
 There were also major negative effects on the fragile Amazonian environment.